Machine Learning Force Fields: Challenges

 To summarize, local ML architectures are a promising approach towards transferable and scalable models, but they have a number of drawbacks which will still need to be addressed in the future.
 Promising alternative approaches to achieve transferability are ML models based directly on electronic structure methods, i.e.\ ``semi-empirical ML''\cite{li2018density,zubatyuk2019machine,stohr2020accurate} and models for electron density and Hamiltonians\cite{schutt2019unifying}.
 These approaches express fundamental quantum chemical quantities in a local representation, e.g.\ Hamiltonian matrix elements in an atomic orbital basis.
 Non-locality can then be introduced via the ``correct'' mathematical mechanism, e.g.\ matrix diagonalization in the case of Hamiltonians.
 This physically motivated structure allows such models to recover a wide range of interactions while still being transferable.
 They are also better suited to predict intensive properties of molecules (whose magnitude is independent of system size), where assuming additive atomic contributions is not valid.
 A downside of such models compared to conventional ML-FFs is the increased computational cost due to the additional matrix operations.

 With respect to scalability, hybrid approaches similar to QM/MM\cite{senn2009qm} might constitute valid alternatives to pure ML models.
 Although several orders of magnitude more efficient than electronic structure theory, even local ML models encounter problems when faced with systems containing tens of thousands of atoms.
 Compared to conventional FFs, the more complex functional form underlying ML-FFs leads to an increased computational cost.
 In such cases, partitioning the system into regions treated at different levels of approximation can lead to a significant speedup.
-ML models can for example be embedded into regions modeled by classical force fields (yielding ML/MM like simulation protocols) or even coarse-grained environments generated via another ML model\cite{wang2020ensemble}.
+ML models can for example be embedded into regions modeled by classical force fields, yielding ML/MM like simulation protocols.
 Restricting elaborate ML approaches to only a subset of a chemical systems would make it possible to employ more accurate approximations in a manner analogous to conventional QM/MM.
+For example, in Ref.~\citenum{lahey2020simulating}, the authors study protein--ligand binding with a ML/MM approach: The ligand is described by an NN-based ML-FF and treated as if it was in gas phase.
+Coupling to the protein environment (described by a conventional FF) is achieved solely through non-bonded dispersion and electrostatic interactions.
+The disadvantage of such a simple embedding is that the ``quantum region'' cannot be polarized by the ``classical region''.
+A more sophisticated embedding was recently proposed by \citet{gastegger2020machine}.
+Here, the region described by the ML-FF is explicitly polarized by the electric field induced by surrounding point charges, i.e.\ the electric field is an additional input to the model.
+Alternative approaches, describe the effect of the classical environment by augmenting structural descriptors such as ACSFs by additional terms explicitly depending on the MM point charges.\cite{zhang2018solvation} A similar approach is followed in Ref.~\citenum{boselt2020machine}, where the classical environment is described by auxiliary atom types.